Corporations Elections Licensing Securities Charities

 Once your payment has been processed, you should receive a new license pocket

-card within fifteen (15) business days.You may also print a copy of your license from the website www.sos.ga.gov/plb
+card within fifteen (15) business days.You may also print a copy of your license from the website.

-You may print a copy of your license from the website www.sos.ga.gov/plb.
-Or, submit a written request to the Board asking that a duplicate card be mailed to you.
-Include your name, address, license number and the appropriate $25.00 fee.
+You may print a copy of your license from the website or by submitting a written request to the Board for a duplicate card to be mailed to you.
+Include your name, address, license number and the required $25.00 fee.

 All OT and OTA licenses expire on March 31st of all even numbered years.
 You are responsible for renewing your license during the renewal period prior to the expiration date.
-You will be notified by e-mail (with a valid e-mail address on file) when the renewal goes 'live".
+You will be notified by e-mail when the renewal goes 'live".
+If you do not have an e-mail address on file, a postcard will be forwarded to your address of record.

 This is determined by the facilities policy and the reimbursing agent’s policy.
 Please review both policies for further information.